siddharth-maharana/siddharth-maharana.github.io/_pages/research.md

 - Circumstellar environments
 - Active galactic nuclei

 These studies combine observations from facilities including SALT, IRSF, the SAAO 1.9 m Telescope, and future Extremely Large Telescope instrumentation.
+Recently, I have also become heavily involved with the upcoming NASA Mission to measure the polarisation of stellar sightlines in the UV.

 ---